-Thought that might get your attention, but let us face the fact that in Canada we pay a ludicrous amount of money for our telecommunication (i.e. Telephone, Internet and Cable) needs.
+Thought that might get your attention.
+Let us face the fact that in Canada we pay a ludicrous amount of money for our telecommunication (i.e. Telephone, Internet and Cable) needs.

 Where is my proof?
-Luckily our friends at the CRTC have compiled data on this very area in their Communications Monitoring Report 2015: Canada’s Communications System: An Overview for Citizens, Consumers, and Creators , and their research is quite extensive.
+Luckily our friends at the CRTC have compiled data on this very area in their Communications Monitoring Report 2017: Canada’s Communications System: An Overview for Citizens, Consumers, and Creators .
+Their research is quite extensive.
 This report is quite extensive, but luckily they also have compiled some really nice infographics, for folks like me who don’t like to read really long reports.

 Aren’t those numbers staggering to you?
-The average consumer pays $203.04 a month to stay in touch with the world?
+The average consumer pays $218.42 a month to stay in touch with the world (in 2015)?

 In fact 71% of them can’t live without their Smart Phone?
 Wonder how much their bills cost?
 The data wasn’t that surprising to me given how my kids are attached to their phones.

 How old are the cord cutters out there?
 That is mentioned as well:

 Number of hours Canadians watched traditional television in 2014: